Optimize Your WiFi Using NetSpot WiFi Analyzer App

 Step 5

-View the heatmap
+View the Wi-Fi heatmap by Network

 View the Signal-to-Noise Ratio heatmap by specific network, if desired.
 Go to the control panel to the left of the heatmap and uncheck the boxes next to the names of the networks you do not want displayed.